scheidelg/SANS-Class-Redirect-Template/Instructions.md

 8. Browse to \<DN\>.scheidel.net and confirm it redirects to the correct OneNote notebook.

+   If it doesn't work right away, then go get a refreshing beverage and come back in 10 minutes.
+It can take a few minutes for the GitHub pages to be ready.

 9. After successfully testing, change the TTL on GoDaddy to 1 week.

 10. Go back to the GitHub repository settings and enable 'Enforce HTTPS'.